 The data feed is in short comprised of product data.
 How eSales handles the data feed depends on the feed operations included in the XML-file that is imported.

-The first level is the product group (the overall article), the second level is the product (the colour or style), and the third level is the variant (the size/SKU).
+The first level is the product group (the overall article), the second level is the product (the color or style), and the third level is the variant (the size/SKU).
 The product is what is shown in a search result.
-Consider the image below where the different type of tops are product groups, the colours of the different types are the products, and the sizes of the products are the variants.
+Consider the image below where the different type of tops are product groups, the colors of the different types are the products, and the sizes of the products are the variants.

 The properties of the articles, i.e. the product attributes, are also segmented.
 Overarching properties such as brand and department are at the product group level, while attributes such as images and material are at the product level.
 Attributes as size, price, cost, and availability are at the variant level.